centerforaisafety/Intro_to_ML_Safety/Detecting Emergent Behaviour/main.md

 <p align=center>
 <img src="images/boat.gif"  style="width:12cm"/>
 </br>
-<i>Figure 7: Proxy gaming in a boat game</i>
+<i>Figure 7: Clear proxy gaming in a boat racing game.</i>
 </p>

 ## Principles

 Recall *Le Châtelier's principle* from high school chemistry.
 This states that if a dynamic equilibrium is disturbed by changing the conditions, the position of equilibrium shifts to counteract the change to reestablish an equilibrium.
-This may be extrapolated to many other adaptive systems.
+This may be extrapolated to many other adaptive systems, including that of an AI agent optimizing a goal.

 *Goodhart's Law* is a heuristic stating that any observed statistical regularity will tend to collapse once pressure is placed upon it.
 Or, when a measure becomes a target, it ceases to be a good measure.
 It would be wrong to rely too heavily on this latter simplification.
 It should not be extrapolated too far and taken to mean all metrics are useless, as then no goal would be worth pursuing.

 Some goals can be deemed better than others however, if they are *more robust* to optimisation pressures.
-GDP is a better proxy for national wealth than a worker's performance review is a proxy for employee quality.A number of factors contribute to poor objective approximation by proxies
+GDP is a better proxy for national wealth than a worker's performance review is a proxy for employee quality.
+A number of factors contribute to poor objective approximation by proxies
-* approximation errors arise due to limited oversight (spatially and temporally)
+* limited oversight (spatially and temporally)
 * computational costs
 * measurement error
 * evaluation costs
 * lack of adaptivity or robustness to distribution shift and adversaries
 * lack of complete foresight of structural proxy problems
-* difficulty of encapsulating everything that the proxy setter actually cares about
+* difficulty encapsulating everything that the proxy setter actually cares about

 Recent work has attempted to formally [define and characterize](#krueger2) proxy gaming.
-They define a proxy to be *ungameable* if increasing the expected proxy return can never decrease the return according to the true reward.
-Under this strict (but potentially incorrect) definition it seems that optimizing a proxy is almost always bad, and we should view optimization as more of a *heuristic* and not a goal, and be careful not to over optimise given our uncertainty.
+A proxy can be said to be *ungameable* if increasing the expected proxy return can never decrease the return according to the true reward.
+Under this strict (but potentially incorrect) definition it seems that optimizing a proxy is almost always bad, and we should view optimization as more of a *heuristic* instead of goal, and be careful not to over optimise given our uncertainty.

-Deficient proxies seem ubiquitous.
-Further work could attempt to create optimization algorithms accounting for the fact that the proxy is not perfect, find better ways of detecting when proxy gaming os occurring, or find ways to make proxies more robust.
+Since deficient proxies seem ubiquitous, further work could attempt to create optimization algorithms accounting for the fact that proxies aren't perfect, find better ways of detecting when proxy gaming os occurring, or find ways to make proxies more robust.

 ## A Proxy Gaming Detection Benchmark

-[Pan et al. ](#pan) present a benchmark for proxy gaming detectors.
+[Pan et al. ](#pan)(2022) present a benchmark for proxy gaming detectors.
 They use four distinct environments: traffic control, glucose monitoring, covid response, and an Atari game.
 Here, we'll just discuss the traffic environment.
 An autonomous vehicle (AV) simulation models vehicles driving on a highway network and is controlled by an RL policy.
-The RL agent has access to observations only from the AVs it controls i.e. it's car's positive and velocity, and the position and velocity of the cars immediately in front and behind.
+The RL agent has access to observations only from the AV it controls i.e. it's position and velocity, and the position and velocity of the cars immediately in front and behind.
 The RL agent acts through modifying its AV's acceleration.

 <p align=center>
 <img src="images/traffic.png"  style="width:12cm"/>